tersesystems/blindsight/docs/src/main/paradox/usage/fluent.md

 # Fluent API

 A [fluent builder interface](https://www.martinfowler.com/bliki/FluentInterface.html) is an API that relies heavily on method chaining to build up an expression.
-The Blindsight fluent API works with @scaladoc[Markers](com.tersesystems.blindsight.Markers), @scaladoc[Message](com.tersesystems.blindsight.Message), and @scaladoc[Arguments](com.tersesystems.blindsight.Arguments), and uses type classes to map appropriately, using the @scaladoc[ToMarkers](com.tersesystems.blindsight.ToMarkers), @scaladoc[ToMessage](com.tersesystems.blindsight.ToMessage) and @scaladoc[ToArguments](com.tersesystems.blindsight.ToArguments) type classes, respectively.

 The fluent API has an immediate advantage in that there's less overloading in the API, and there's more room to chain.
-With type classes, it's possible to set up much richer [structured logging](https://tersesystems.com/blog/2020/03/10/a-taxonomy-of-logging/).

 ## Accessing Fluent Logger